uncbiag/uniGradICON/README.md

 ## Introduction
 `uniGradICON` is based on [GradICON](https://github.com/uncbiag/ICON) but trained on several different datasets (see details below).
 The result is a deep-learning-based registration model that works well across datasets.
 More results can be found [here](/demos/Examples.md).
 To get you started quickly there is also an easy to use [Slicer extension](#-inferece-via-slicer-extension).

 <div align="center">
 <img src="IntroFigure.jpg" width=550 alt="teaser">
 </div>

+This is the repository for the following papers

 **uniGradICON: A Foundation Model for Medical Image Registration**
 Tian, Lin and Greer, Hastings and Kwitt, Roland and Vialard, Francois-Xavier and Estepar, Raul San Jose and Bouix, Sylvain and Rushmore, Richard and Niethammer, Marc